bpugh/bc-travel/src/pages/blog/2020-03-02-island-hopping-in-thailand.md

 \[photos of Chris on infinity pools]

 She also made sure we took full advantage of the great deal they gave us on massages at their spa.
-The gym was also nice for working off the extra calories from all the tasty food including what could *maybe* be considered an unhealthy amount of mango sticky rice...
+The gym was also nice for working off the extra calories from all the tasty food including what some *might* consider an unhealthy amount of mango sticky rice...

 \[photos of food]